etwoo/youtube-unthrottle/README.md

 pcre2 10.44-1
 ```

-Optional dependencies for code coverage and fuzzing:
+Optionally, for code coverage and fuzzing:

 ```
 clang